quasarframework/quasar-framework.org/source/guide/quasar-build-process.md

 title: Quasar Build Process
 ---
 The App must be built before deployment.
-Read more how to build in the [CLI Commands](/guide/cli-commands.html#Build) section.
+Read more how to build (and test) in the [CLI Commands](/guide/cli-commands.html#Build) section.

 Following lines will describe how everything is glued together.